JakeMarquez/SetBusyPlugin/README.md

 Standalone
 * Set up RDP for your virtual machine and remote in
 * In this project, navigate to SetBusyPlugin\bin\Debug
-* Drag the the two dll's mentioned in the dependencies section into the E/F drive approot
+* Drag the the two dll's mentioned in the dependencies section into your project folder
-* Drag the SetBusyPlugin.exe and SetBusyPlugin.exe.config  into the E/F drive approot
+* Drag the SetBusyPlugin.exe and SetBusyPlugin.exe.config  into the same folder
+* Upload/Update your project in the cloud
-* Open a command line
+* Open a command line in the directory where SetBusyPlugin is via RDP or CommandLine interface
 * Run the command `SetBusyPlugin.exe on` to set the role to busy.
 Changes will be reflected in Azure Portal within 3-4 minutes.
 * Run the command `SetBusyPlugin.exe off` to set the role to running.
 Changes will be reflected in Azure Portal within 3-4 minutes.

-Just .exe
-If you already have a copy of the two dll's mentioned in the dependencies section below within the bin folder of your project you can simply drag the SetBusyPlugin.exe SetBusyPlugin.exe.config into the folder with them and run it from there!
+Azure Tip: If you have a Cloud Service, you can create RDP settings for your vms in the Azure blade, and RDP into the instance to set it busy.
+If you have a App Service you cant RDP because you dont own the VM your site is run on, but you can access its files through KUDO if you go to App Service-> (left hand side) Advanced Tools -> Go-> (at top) Debug Console-> CMD

 # Features
 * Event Logs: If your experiencing issues with the plugin and would like to quickly view the logs you can in the Windows Event Viewer.